 Every volunteers daily routine will be different based on the skills they bring and Umbrella’s needs at the time.

 To ensure the well-being of volunteers, you must take at least two days off a week, usually Saturdays and Sundays.
 Your health is very important to us and you are no good to anyone if you are tired or sick!

-The Communications Director is the link between the office, the house staff and the volunteers, and is available regarding any problems throughout the placement, or to address any basic questions you might have.
+The Communications Director is the link between the office, the local staff and the volunteers, and is available regarding any problems throughout the placement, or to address any basic questions you might have.
 Umbrella has an open-door policy, so you are also more than welcome to come to the international staff with serious issues or concerns.

 Show evidence of good character – Provision of clean police background check